trifork/trireg2-api/docs/examples/examples.md

 The old trireg server, which is used in this setup, is running in a test environment, and is only used by the TriReg2 server during test and development.

+### Duration

+The duration provided in some of the API requests or responses must be specified as an ISO 8601 formatted duration component, on the form `PnDTnHnMn.nS`.
+For example, `PT1H30M` representing 1 hour and 30 minutes.

 ### Create